 Learn more about the Volunteer experience in Dominican Republic: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

-The Dominican Republic can accommodate couples serving together within the Education sector as well as cross-sector couples.
+The Dominican Republic is able to accommodate couples serving together within the Education sector as well as cross-sector couples.
 Your partner must qualify and apply for one of the following:

 All Trainees are required to live with host families during Pre-Service Training.
 If you and your partner are assigned to different sectors, you will live apart for most of Pre-Service Training.
 Couples who are in different sectors are usually allowed to visit each other for two weekends during the training.

 After swearing-in, Volunteers are required to live with a host family in their assigned community for a minimum of 4 months.
 For couples, this requirement is reduced to 6 weeks.